lone-cloud/next-deploy/examples/github/README.md

 An up-to-date Static-Site Generation implementation of https://www.nidratech.com and its deployment using Next Deploy can be found at: https://github.com/nidratech/nidratech.com

-The key part is the next.config.js configuration:
+The key part is its `next.config.js` configuration:

 ```javascript
 module.exports = {